Failed Your Driving Test Twice? Making the Third Count

 What the retake-patterns research actually shows

-The PassRates.uk retake-patterns research tracks pass rate by attempt number across a longitudinal candidate cohort.
-The headline finding is the plateau: attempts 2, 3 and 4 sit at 47.0, 46.0 and 45.0 percent respectively, almost flat across three sittings.
-The plateau is roughly 2 percentage points below the first-time average (49.4 percent) and well below the UK overall average that includes all attempts (48.7 percent in DRT122A).
-The plateau breaks down only at attempt 5 and beyond, where the pass rate drops sharply to 41.0 percent.
-The interpretation: the typical candidate who fails attempt 1 enters a steady-state retake regime where the same set of weaknesses produces the same failure modes across multiple attempts, until either the candidate breaks the regime with deliberate reset (driving school change, intensive course, anxiety treatment, route change) or the regime breaks the candidate (escalating nerves, skill regression at attempt 5+).
+The PassRates.uk retake-patterns discussion looks at how pass rate moves by attempt number.
+In the DVSA DRT121D attempt data, attempts 2 and 3 actually sit fractionally above the first-time rate (around 49.5 and 49.1 percent versus 48.9 percent first time), then the curve eases back from attempt 4 and falls more sharply at attempt 6 and beyond.
+The interpretation: the typical candidate who fails attempt 1 enters a steady-state retake regime where the same set of weaknesses produces the same failure modes across multiple attempts, until either the candidate breaks the regime with deliberate reset (driving school change, intensive course, anxiety treatment, route change) or the regime breaks the candidate (escalating nerves, skill regression by attempt 6 and beyond).

 Pass rate by attempt number, the full curve